kaazing/tutorials/README.md

 # Kaazing Examples and Tutorials

-This repository contains samples of simple applications created for different client environments that use Kaazing websocket technology.
+This repository contains tutorials and samples of simple applications created for different client environments that use Kaazing websocket technology.

 * [Simple TODO application][5] using JMS or AMQP brokers.
 	* [Javascript][7]